ErikMCM/ErikMCM/README.md

 ------------

 ###### My controversial opinions are...
-- JavaScript (or better yet, TypeScript) is the best language for beginners and the best all-around language.
+- JavaScript (or better yet, TypeScript) is the best language for beginners, and the best all-around language.
 Haven't seen a language as flexible and as community driven as it.
 - MongoDB is a horrible database for anything with any sort of relational data, but is great for tossing unorganized chaos into like logs.
-Use [Prisma](https://www.prisma.io/ "Prisma") with [CockroachDB](https://www.cockroachlabs.com/docs/v22.2/install-cockroachdb "CockroachDB") instead.
+Use [Prisma](https://www.prisma.io/ "Prisma") with [CockroachDB](https://www.cockroachlabs.com/docs/stable/start-a-local-cluster "CockroachDB") instead.
 - Dell servers and Juniper networking equipment are supreme.
 - Kubuntu 22.04 > Windows 11.
 When you're done wasting your life playing video games 24/7, make the switch to Linux.